LIFTINGSAFETY

 Instructions for use and maintenance must be supplied with the beam.
 The LEEA has produced numerous safety information leaflets that can be used as a guide to the production of such a document, most notably reference to SI 8.3 Lifting Beams and Spreaders should be made.

-In addition to the above if it is not obvious as to the orientation of the beam, this information should also be provided and again schematics are the simplest method of doing this.
+If the orientation of the beam is not obvious, this information should be provided and schematics are the simplest method of doing this.

 3.6 Documentation

-Lifting beams are classified as lifting accessories and fall within the scope of the Supply of Machinery (Safety) Regulations 2008.
-It is therefore required that they are supplied with an EC Declaration of Conformity and instructions for use and maintenance (refer to 3.3).
+Lifting beams are classified as lifting accessories and are within the scope of The Supply of Machinery (Safety) Regulations 2008.
+Therefore they must be supplied with an EC Declaration of Conformity and instructions for use and maintenance.

-The EC Declaration must contain the following information:
+The EC Declaration of Conformity must contain the following information:

 3.7 Marking